03 09 2019

 This autumn, there’s plenty to do at Powerscourt Centre, whether you’re a fashion fan or a foodie.

 Fashion fanatics can avail of an array of options, as The Townhouse boasts over 40 fashion favourites.
 Including international retailers, Irish made designs, exclusive vintage stores and many more to choose from.
 It’s the perfect place for a spot of shopping.

 As well as fashion, food and design, the Powerscourt Centre also displays one of Ireland’s leading contemporary art galleries, SO Fine Art Editions.
 Presenting exciting and dynamic original fine art prints, paintings, sculpture, ceramics, glass and photography by established and emerging Irish and international artists.
 Plus, one of the latest additions to the centre promises a season of fun.
-Adventure Trails is the go-to place if you’re looking for something a little different this summer.
-The experts of summer adventures.
+Adventure Trails is the go-to place if you’re looking for something a little different this season.
+The experts of adventures.
 They’re on hand to help whether it’s a food or whiskey trail you’re after or a simple tour of Dublin City.

-Make the most of summertime in Dublin by availing of everything the Powerscourt Townhouse Centre has to offer.
+Make the most of your time in Dublin by availing of everything the Powerscourt Townhouse Centre has to offer.
 Located in the heart of the City, with over 40 shops and restaurants filled with the very best in fashion, food, beauty, design, arts and nightlife.
 The Powerscourt Townhouse really is a Centre like no other.

 12 03 2019